hbc/knowledgebase/r/rshiny_server.md

 We have added a bit more complexity to this app, so let's take a look at it:

 - `selectInput("normal_sample_size", "What should be the sample size?", c(5, 25, 50, 100)),` The `selectInput()` function allows you to have a dropdown menu with options.
-We will assign the selected option to the variable `input$sample_size`.
+We will assign the selected option to the variable `input$normal_sample_size`.
 The text above the dropdown will be `"What should be the sample size?"` and the vector containing the possible options to choose from for the sample size will be `c(5, 25, 50, 100)`

 > NOTE: You can also use the `multiple = TRUE` option within `selectInput()` if you would like to be able to select multiple values.
 For this context it isn't appropriate, but in other contexts it could be.

-- `plotOutput("normal_dist")` Instead of having the output be text, now we are going use the `plotOutput` function to have the output be a plot and we will be reading in the plot from the `output$normal_dist` object.
+- `plotOutput("normal_dist")` Instead of having the output be text, now we are going use `plotOutput()` to have the output be a plot and we will be reading in the plot from the `output$normal_dist` object.
-- The code block below will use the `rnorm()` function in base R to randomly select a vector of values equal to the length specified from `input$sample_size` and assign it to a variable names `random_numbers`.
-Then, we will create a histogram using the `hist()` function using these random numbers and assign this plot to be rendered as the object `output$normal_dist`:
+- The code block below will use the `rnorm()` function in base R to randomly select a vector of values equal to the length specified from `input$sample_size` and assign it to a variable named `normal_random_numbers`.
+Then, we will create a histogram using the `hist()` function from these random numbers and assign this plot to be rendered as the object `output$normal_dist`:
     ```
     output$normal_dist <- renderPlot({
         normal_random_numbers <- rnorm(input$normal_sample_size)